 Staff finds that sections 1, 2, 3 and 5 of the test claim statute do not constitute a reimbursable state-mandated program, as the language of those sections does not mandate any activity upon the claimant.
 Staff finds that section 4 of the test claim statute mandates a new program or higher level of service by requiring the claimant to rely on maps prepared by the Legislature pursuant to Elections Code section 21001 to determine the Senate and congressional boundary lines if a census tract or census block is not listed, is listed more than once, or is only partially accounted for, and as a result, an ambiguity or dispute arises.
-Staff finds that the section 4 activity is necessary to implement article XXI of the California Constitution, which was a ballot measure approved by the California voters.
-Therefore, section 4 is statutorily excluded from a finding that it imposes costs mandated by the state pursuant to Government Code section 17556, subdivision (f).
+However, as indicated in the claimant's response to the Commission's request for information, there were no instances in which a census tract or census block is not listed, is listed more than once, or is only partially accounted for, and as a result, an ambiguity or dispute arises.
+As a result, there is no evidence of costs mandated by the state as defined by Government Code section 17514.
+Therefore, staff finds that the test claim statute does not impose costs mandated by the state, and thus, does not constitute a reimbursable state-mandated program.